Sunday, 13 June 2021

 History

-King Dapalusen [(probably Dappula II (807-812 A.D.)] is said to have erected the Devinuwara Devalaya after placing a sandalwood statue of God Upulvan (present Visnu) which had been drifted ashore at Devinuwara.
+King Dapalusen [(probably Dappula II (807-812 A.D.)] is said to have erected the Devinuwara Devalaya after placing a sandalwood statue of God Upulvan (present Visnu) which had drifted ashore at Devinuwara.
 According to local tradition, that sea-drifted statue was found at this place and was taken in procession to the present Devinuwara Devalaya by the king through a narrow path called the Sinhasana road (Bohingamuwa, 2005).

-Although the history of this shrine remains unclear, a number of ancient stone pillars are found on this Devalaya premises (Bohingamuwa, 2005)
+Although the history of this shrine remains unclear, a number of ancient stone pillars are found on this Devalaya premises (Bohingamuwa, 2005).

 References